ProxiPal/ProxiPal/ProxiPalTest_client_20231205232005/README.md

 EDIT: It might be better to just have 1 class have a realm instance open, as multiple classes opening multiple realms causes the subscription-related error in the header

+## Realm subscriptions don't update automatically when changing in code

+Need to uninstall and re-install app, then realm subscriptions will update